Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Panthers stats and trends

-- Carolina has played 16 games, with five wins against the spread.
+- Carolina has five wins against the spread in 16 games this season.

-- Carolina is 3-2 against the spread and 3-2 overall in games when it records more than 21.0 points.
+- Carolina is 3-2 against the spread and 3-2 overall when the team scores more than 21.0 points.

-- In games that Carolina amasses over 332.4 yards, the team is 4-2 against the spread and 4-2 overall.
+- Carolina is 4-2 against the spread and 4-2 overall when the team churns out over 332.4 yards.

-- The Panthers have 27 giveaways this season, while the Buccaneers have 27 takeaways.

 Home and road insights

-- This year, as 8-point favorites or greater at home, the Buccaneers are 4-2 ATS.
+- As 8.5-point favorites or more at home, the Buccaneers are 4-2 ATS.

-- This season, in seven home games, Tampa Bay has hit the over four times.
+- In four of seven home games this season, Tampa Bay has hit the over.

-- On the road, Carolina is 3-5 against the spread, and 3-5 overall.

-- The Panthers are unbeaten ATS (1-0) away from home as 8-point underdogs or more.
+- The Panthers are unbeaten ATS (1-0) as 8.5-point underdogs or more on the road.

-- This season, in eight away games, Carolina has gone over the total four times.
+- In eight road games this season, Carolina has hit the over four times.

 Powered by Data Skrive.